shanshe/Z3660/README.md

 <br><p style="text-align:center;"><img src="./Images/Z3660_ZTURN_top_v02.jpg" alt="Z3660_ZTURN_top_v02.jpg" style="width:800px;"><br>v0.2 Z3660 with FPGA</br></p>
 In this version you can see that I have used a 3V3 DCDC converter, instead of old linear regulator on VR1.
 Board has both footprints in one.
 Please be careful with its connection.
 <br>
 <br>Note on RTG status: RTG is full working now.
-It has all features that ZZ9000 has, but due limitations of Z-turn, output video is limited to 16 bit.
-For now, Zorro III Manufacturer ID is the same ZZ9000 ID (MNT 28014 or 0x6D6E), but it will be replaced by a new Manufacturer ID (it is already requested to Hyperion).
+It has all features that ZZ9000 has (except obviously scandoubler).
+Due limitations of Z-turn, output video is limited to 16 bit.
+<br>Manufacturer ID was asigned to 5195 decimal, 0x144B hexadecimal (thanks to Olaf Barthel).
 <br>All RTG, AHI and MHI are based on ZZ9000 RTG (https://source.mnt.re/explore).
 It has the same band-pass filters as the AX module, but made in software by one of the ARMs.
 <br>